Eat-Local/eat-local-fe/README.md

 ## Features

 - Consumes both RESTful and GraphQL APIs, built with CI/CD
-- Implements TDD with a robust Cypress suite featuring error-handling, happy- and sad- path testing
+- Implements TDD with a robust Cypress suite featuring accessibility, error-handling, happy- and sad- path testing
-- Utilizes Router to create a multi-page user experience from a single-page application
+- Creates a multi-page user experience from a single-page application with Router

 ### Reflections
 <b>Wins:</b><br>
-What are we proud of?
+The FE team is most proud of our collaboration with the BE team.
+We learned so much about the value of JSON contracts, how to meaningfully shape data and response contents, and how to speak to our different codebases in a way that translates across the stack.
+We were also proud of implementing CI/CD alongside GitHub Projects and Issues for our asynchronous ticketing system.

 <p>
 <b>Challenges:</b><br>
-What was challenging?
+The most challenging aspect of this project was integrating GraphQL.
+While we were grateful for the opporunity to learn a new technology, we were not able to reap GraphQL's benefits as much as we had hoped given the functionality and size of our application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>